Sukya1/IOS101-Codepath-Prework/README.md

 Submitted by: **Sukya Williams**

-**Starter** is an app that... has 3 labels that introduce myself, an image of myself and a button that changes the background color when clicked.
+**Starter** is an app that has 3 labels that introduce myself, an image of myself and a button that changes the background color when clicked.

 Time spent: **2** hours spent in total